LinusBolls/code-university-sdk/README.md

 main();
 ```

-## Retrieving an access token from the CODE Learning Platform
+## Retrieving a refresh token from the CODE Learning Platform

 1. Open https://app.code.berlin
 2. Open the browser devtools using `Cmd + Shift + I` on mac or `Ctrl + Shift + I` on windows